Do you cringe at video of your dance?

 What we’ll do:

-- Explore five methods of feedback and critique.
+- Explore five methods of empowering response.

 - Discover objective criteria so we can focus on our dance.